medoidai/givebackgpt/SECURITY.md

 # Security Policy

-## Reporting a Vulnerability
+## Reporting Security Vulnerabilities

-If you discover a security vulnerability, please email [info@medoid.ai](mailto:info@medoid.ai).
-We appreciate responsible disclosure and will address the issue promptly.
+We encourage everyone using or contributing to our project to promptly report any potential security issues.
+Here's how you can help:

-## Responsible Disclosure
+- **Notify us privately**: Send an email to [info@medoid.ai](mailto:info@medoid.ai) and clearly state that it's about security.
+For example, use a subject line like "Safety Problem - Project Name".

-- Notify us privately of any vulnerabilities.
+- **Provide details**: Describe the issue with as much detail as possible.
+If you have evidence such as code snippets or logs, include them in your email.

-- Allow us a reasonable timeframe to address issues before disclosure.
+- **Responsible disclosure**: Please allow us a reasonable amount of time to investigate and address the issue before discussing it publicly.
+This ensures we can fix it before it becomes a larger problem.

-Thank you for helping keep our project secure!
+Thank you for your help in keeping our project secure!